unoplatform/Uno.Wasm.Bootstrap/Readme.md

 In such a case, setting the `<WasmShellEnableLongPathSupport>false</WasmShellEnableLongPathSupport>` in the project file can disable this feature.

 Additional documentation on the support for long paths [is available here](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#enable-long-paths-in-windows-10-version-1607-and-later).

+### WSL Integration for Windows 10

+The integration with WSL provides a way for using AOT, Mixed mode or external bitcode support using Windows 10.

+This feature is active only if one of those condition is true:
+- The `WasmShellMonoRuntimeExecutionMode` property is `FullAOT` or `InterpreterAndAOT
+- There is a `*.bc` file in the `Content` item group
+- The `WasmShellForceUseWSL` is set to `true`

+Otherwise, the WSL integration is not used and the mono runtime present in the SDK is used as-is.